zhang928160849/JAVA_PLACE/README.md

 # JAVA_PLACE

-- import & import static, can use import static to import static method withour reference to class
+- import & import static, can use import static to import static method without reference to class
 - use @RestController and @RequestMapping("/api/v1/books") to define a spring mvc controller, use @GetMapping to annotate the method to handle specific request
 - Test class annotated with @SpringBootTest should has the same package path with application class that annotated with @SpringBootApplication
   > src/main/java/com.your.package/applicationClass   src/test/java/com.your.package/testClass